 - Return visitors: the average dashboard may tell you how many visitors returned to a particular page, but if you understand what the ratio is between new and returning visitors for a given page, you’ll have a better sense of how valuable your content is.
 A returning visitor is one who is getting closer to contacting you about your offerings.

 - Breadcrumbs: knowing how many visitors saw a page is helpful, but where did they come from, and where did they go afterwards?
 Understanding the visitor’s “journey” can help you cater to them better with more accurate automated content suggestions than just showing them articles in the same category.
-Logs are anonymous, but you may still be able to discern commonalities among the content the visitor saw by looking for patterns from the user in relation to the timestamps of each entry, which would help you know your visitors better.
+Logs are anonymous, but you may still be able to discern commonalities among the content the visitor saw by looking for patterns from the user in relation to the IP addresses and timestamps of each entry, which would help you know your visitors better.

 - Query strings: These are pieces of data that an be tacked onto a page link, and are often used to send someone to a specific product or landing page, pass along product, referral and tracking info, and more.
 Example: mypage.com/shopping?ProductId=464abc&campaign=summersale If you have an online catalog, your system probably gives each item an ID, and it’s likely in the query strings.
 If the link has a question mark, the query string is everything after it, and each name-value pair is separated by an ampersand (&).
 In the example, we see a productId and a campaign.
 Your system will see these values and show the visitor the product and the proper price.
 As you can see, this is a helpful way to see which products got a closer look, even if the visitor didn’t put anything in the cart and even if your cart is a widget from a third-party platform (like Shopify).
 If your software doesn’t notice these moments or encrypts them so they aren’t as legible as our example, you’re missing out out on valuable insights, especially in tandem with the breadcrumbs.
 Of course, Turbine would be glad to help give you that kind of leverage.